Find your care

 - Follicular stimulating hormone (FSH) levels

-Pituitary tumors are usually not cancerous and therefore won't spread to other areas of the body.
+How serious is a pituitary tumor?
+Pituitary gland tumors are usually not cancerous and therefore won't spread to other areas of the body.
 However, they can cause serious problems by putting pressure on the brain.
 Surgical removal is often necessary, particularly if the tumor is pressing on the optic nerves, which could cause blindness.
-Most of the time, pituitary tumors can be removed through a transsphenoidal procedure -- the surgeon accesses the tumor through your nose and sinuses.
+Most of the time, pituitary tumors can be removed through a transsphenoidal procedure - where the surgeon accesses the tumor through your nose and sinuses.
 However, some tumors cannot be removed this way and will require transcranial (through the skull) removal.

 Radiation therapy may be used to shrink the tumor, either in combination with surgery or for people who cannot undergo surgery.
 Medications may shrink certain types of tumors: